John Barnes: International career

 Although born in Jamaica, Barnes had no intention of representing Jamaica at international level as the "Reggae Boyz had not yet made a significant mark on world football and he was eager to get to the game's biggest stage".
 At the time of Barnes' international career, FIFA's national team eligibility criteria allowed British passport holders to represent one of the British football associations if they had no blood ties to the United Kingdom.
 Barnes had already planned to represent England where he had lived since the age of 12.
-Barnes said: "the only reason I played for England was because they were the first to ask...if Scotland had asked [first]...You go and play for Scotland."
+Barnes said: "the only reason I played for England was because they were the first to ask ... if Scotland had asked [first] ...
+You go and play for Scotland."

 Barnes debuted for Bobby Robson's England on 28 May 1983 as a second-half substitute for Watford teammate Luther Blissett in a 0–0 draw at Northern Ireland's Windsor Park in the British Championship.
 Blissett was the fifth and Barnes the seventh black full England football internationals.
 England failed to qualify for the 1984 European Championships, so instead toured South America.
 On 10 June 1984, against Brazil, Barnes dribbled through several Brazilian defenders and rounded Roberto Costa to score in a friendly match at Rio de Janeiro's Estádio do Maracanã.
 In his early England days, he and fellow black player Mark Chamberlain were subjected to threats from racist groups.
-Barnes was abused by supporters of the National Front on the plane back from South America in June 1984; with the group claiming that England had only won 1–0 against Brazil because Barnes' goal "didn't count".
+Barnes was abused by supporters of the far-right National Front on the plane back from South America in June 1984; with the group claiming that England had only won 1–0 against Brazil because Barnes' goal "didn't count".
+A 2002 Channel 4 poll saw Barnes' goal against Brazil ranked number 75 in the list of the 100 Greatest Sporting Moments.

+"When he did get pulses racing in an England shirt it came in the form of brief cameos, such as the game-changing display as a substitute in the World Cup quarter-final against Argentina in 1986, when both he and Chris Waddle were brought on to chase the game with England 2–0 down.
+Barnes terrorised the three-man Argentina defence, dragging them out of position and creating Lineker's 81st-minute goal.
+In 15 minutes Barnes showed that he could influence a game every bit as much as Diego Maradona.
+But that Barnes and Waddle – two of the England squad's most creative and skilful players (Glenn Hoddle being the other) – were afforded such scant time on the pitch, showed the lack of proactive thinking that would dog Barnes's international career."

+— —The Guardian on England's use of Barnes and other creative players of the era.